 The story of embroidery is the story of the world.
 Embroidery has existed, in some form, in every population across the globe.
 Whether it’s displayed on clothing, home goods, or as an artwork, it’s a timeless craft that is an integral part of our material culture.

 Prevalent in cultures across the globe, embroidery has developed into one of the world’s most beloved crafts.
 Today, many contemporary creatives continue to carry out the age-old practice, making it a popular choice for experienced crafters and aspiring artisans alike.

 If you’re interested in mastering this ancient handcraft, our ultimate guide to embroidery has all of the information and resources you need to become an embroidery expert—beginning, of course, with the most basic question: what is embroidery?

 What is Embroidery?

 You’re already familiar with embroidery—even if you had never realized it.
-Simply put, the definition of embroidery is the art of working ornamental designs onto fabric.
-This explanation, however, tends to oversimplify embroiderers’ immense skills and the creative possibilities that are inherent in the craft.
+Simply put, the definition of embroidery is the art of applying decorative designs onto fabric using a needle.
+These motifs are traditionally rendered in thread and are composed of different kinds of stitches.

 How is Embroidery Used Today?

 Embroidery has experienced a resurgence over the past 10 years.
 Some, like author Rozsika Parker in her book The Subversive Stitch, say that its boost coincides with the Great Recession that happened in the late aughts.